 In general, it seems to be less on the New England Coffee website compared to Amazon’s regular prices, but it may be roughly the same once you factor shipping costs in.
 It’ll depend on Amazon’s price at the time, whether or not you’ll get free Amazon shipping, and where you live (to calculate shipping from the New England Coffee site).

 There’s also the possibility that you don’t even have to order it.
 You can find this brand in most grocery stores, Walmart, etc. It’s especially inexpensive in ground form (11-oz) bags at Walmart, for example.
 There, you can get a bag for around $4.00.
-This one’s a winner because of flavor, but also because of its price.
+This one’s a winner because of the flavor, but also because of its price.

 New England Coffee Company has been doing things largely the same for over 100 years.
 That kind of staying power is a clue that they’re definitely doing something right.

-The 100 percent Arabica beans come from Central America, South America, Eastern Africa, and the East Indies.
+The 100 percent of Arabica beans come from Central America, South America, Eastern Africa, and the East Indies.

 Pike Creek Coffee Roasterie French Vanilla